Women's suffrage in film: Switzerland

 The Divine Order (2017) is a Swiss comedy-drama about the referendum that granted women's suffrage in Switzerland in 1971.
+It was selected as the Swiss entry for the Best Foreign Language Film at the 90th Academy Awards.

 United Kingdom

 The earliest comedies about suffragists, The Lady Barber (1898) and Women's Rights (1899), were produced in Britain before the term "suffragette" was coined.
+Britain continued to make both fiction and nonfiction films about and featuring suffragettes, including Mass Meeting of Suffragettes (1910) and Milling the Militants (1913).

 In 1908, British suffragettes invited news cameras to film a demonstration in Hyde Park, resulting in the first nonfiction film footage of the suffrage movement.
-Britain continued to make both fiction and nonfiction films about and featuring suffragettes, including Mass Meeting of Suffragettes (1910) and Milling the Militants (1913).
+Another early newsreel featuring suffragettes was produced by the Warwick Trading Company.
+It was shot in Newcastle, on the occasion of a visit to the city by the Prime Minister David Lloyd George on 8 October 1909.
+Suffragists can be seen in the film carrying banners and wearing ‘Votes for Women’ sashes.

-Suffragettes were frequently featured in films made in other countries as well: "The British suffrage movement, which was the most violent, garnered the most interest among filmmakers—even fictional scenarios made by studios in other countries, such as Germany, Sweden and the USA, were often set in England to capitalize on the colorful protestors, who embraced the term 'suffragette'."
+British suffragettes were frequently featured in films made in other countries, as: "the British suffrage movement, which was the most violent, garnered the most interest among filmmakers—even fictional scenarios made by studios in other countries, such as Germany, Sweden and the USA, were often set in England to capitalize on the colorful protestors, who embraced the term 'suffragette'."
 See, for example, Die Suffragette (1913, English: The Suffragette), a German film in which Asta Nielsen plays a British suffragette.

-The 2015 film Suffragette is a historical drama about the British movement.
+In 1969 the British musical film Oh!
+What a Lovely War featured Sylvia Pankhurst, played by Vanessa Redgrave, addressing a hostile crowd with a speech against World War I before being jeered from her podium by the audience.
+This was followed by the landmark 1974 BBC television drama series Shoulder to Shoulder which covered the 1890s to 1919 in Britain over six episodes.
+It followed the suffrage movement as it was influenced by three of the Pankhurst women, Emmeline, Christabel and Sylvia and also included the story of the working class activist Annie Kenney.
+It was re-broadcast in 2024 on the 50th anniversary of the original airing.